pilarcormo/SNP_distribution_method/README.md

 ###Removing the centromeres
-Run ```ruby remove_cent.rb chromosome folder_containing_SNPs_files``` take the SNP lists and remove the SNP positions that are caused by the high variability in the centromeric regions.
-It is defined for *Arabidopsis thaliana only*.
+Run ```ruby remove_cent.rb chromosome folder_containing_SNPs_files```.
+It takes the SNP lists and remove the SNP positions that are caused by the high variability in the centromeric regions.
+For now, it is defined for *Arabidopsis thaliana* only.

 ###Runing SDM